Question: "What is the documentary hypothesis?"

 The question is whether this liberal theological view has any basis in reality.
 The date for the writing of the Pentateuch is a case in point.
-Liberal theology dates the five books to around 400 B.C., after the Jewish nation returned to the land of their fathers after their years in captivity.
+Liberal theology dates the writing of the Pentateuch from 400 BC, which is after the Babylonian Captivity.
 This means that Moses could not possibly have written the Pentateuch, for he died about 1,000 years before that.
 However, Jesus said in Mark 12:26, “Have you not read in the book of Moses, in the account of the bush, how God said to him, ‘I am the God of Abraham, the God of Isaac, and the God of Jacob’?”
 Jesus states plainly that Moses wrote the account of the burning bush in Exodus 3.
 To date the Pentateuch some 1,000 years after the death of Moses is to deny Jesus’ words, for He specifies that Exodus is part of “the book of Moses.”

 The documentary hypothesis calls into question the testimonies of Jesus, Peter, and Paul, for all of them testified that Moses wrote at least three of the books of the Pentateuch.
 Jewish history and tradition also credit Moses as the author of the Pentateuch, giving no support whatsoever to the documentary hypothesis.
-Remember, the documentary hypothesis is only a hypothesis; it has never been conclusively proven, no matter how many liberal theologians claim that it has been.
-Were it to have been conclusively proven to be correct, in spite of the witnesses that say otherwise, it would no longer be called a hypothesis, but would be referred to as a proven fact.
+The documentary hypothesis is only a hypothesis; it has never been proved, no matter how many liberal theologians claim that it has been.